pmilinr/DS512-513/README.md

 ## Data Source
 Kaggle Notebook: “EDA of bookings and ML to predict cancelations”
 Source link: https://www.kaggle.com/code/marcuswingen/eda-of-bookings-and-ml-to-predict-cancelations
+This dataset contains 119390 observations for a City Hotel and a Resort Hotel.
+Each observation represents a hotel booking between the 1st of July 2015 and 31st of August 2017, including booking that effectively arrived and booking that were canceled.

 - **Total Rows:** 119,390 records
 - **Total Columns:** 32 features